It seems like we can forget all about our nutrition 101 class that we painstakingly sat through in the fifth grade.

 If you remember studying the traditional “food pyramid” you might picture in your head a shape full of equal parts veggies, proteins, fruits, and grains, with a sprinkle of dairy on top.

+Food pyramids have been around for a long time.
 For the last ten years, the USDA has updated their nutrition advice to include a bit less dairy but has not capitulated on the high amount of fast-digesting carbohydrates that comprise a large percentage of a recommended diet.

 If you have stumbled onto this article unknowingly, here is a brief recap of the keto diet.
 Unlike traditional diets (and traditional nutritional pyramids) that recommend heavy amounts of carbohydrates for energy, the keto diet eliminates glucose dervived from carbs and instead converts fats into fuel.

 The body enters ketosis when it chooses to burn fats over carbohydrates and produces byproduct amino acids called “ketones” that give the diet its name.